Genivia/ugrep/README.md

            -Z[MAX], --fuzzy[=MAX]
                   Fuzzy  mode:  report  approximate  pattern  matches  within  MAX errors.
-A character deletion, insertion or substitution  counts as one error.
-The default MAX is 1.
-No whitespace may be given between -Z and its argument MAX.
+By default, MAX is 1 and  one  deletion,  insertion  or substitution  is allowed.
+When `+' and/or `-' preceed MAX, only insertions and/or deletions are allowed.
+When `~' preceeds MAX, substitution  counts as one error.
+For example, -Z+~3 allows up to three insertions or substitutions,  but  no  deletions.
 The first character of an approximate match always matches the begin of a pattern.
-A leading `.' in a pattern may be used to match any first  charac- ter.
-Option  --sort=best  orders  matching files by best match (not available yet in this release).
+Option --sort=best orders matching files by  best match.
+No whitespace may be given between -Z and its argument.

            -z, --decompress
                   Decompress files to search, when compressed.
 Archives  (.cpio,